aiidateam/aiida-core/docs/source/concepts/workflows.rst

 -----------------
 Now that we know how the two workflow components, workflows and workchains, work in AiiDA, you might wonder: when should I use which one?
 For simple operations that do not take long, the simplicity of the workfunction may be all you need, so by all means use it.
-However, a good rule of thumb is that as soon as the code is expected to take longer, for example when you want to launch a ``JobCalculation``, it is always best to go for the ``WorkChain``.
+However, a good rule of thumb is that as soon as the code is expected to take longer, for example when you want to launch a ``CalcJob``, it is always best to go for the ``WorkChain``.
 The automatic checkpointing, which guarantess that work between steps is saved, becomes very important.
 The workchain offers a lot more features than checkpointing that may make it more preferable over the workfunction, which you can read about in the :ref:`workflow development <workflow_development>` section.